top of page

 Screenshot 2023-10-23 at 1.58.52 PM.png

-District 449 Judge Renee Rodriguez-Betancourt (IN) up for re-election 2024.
+District 449 Judge Renee Rodriguez-Betancourt (IN) Unopposed.
+Up for re-election 2024.
 Bachelor's U of Texas, Pan American Law, J.D.
 University of Texas, Austin.
 Rodriguez-Betancourt opened her Edinburg-based law practice in 2012.

 Jurisdiction: Hidalgo